 Check to ensure that all the doors, plus trunk lid and hood, are closed properly.
-If the fault persists (LED flashing when renewed attempt made to activate the car alarm by remote control), lock the car using the key instead.
+If the fault persists (LED flashing when renewed attempt made to activate the car alarm by remote locking), lock the car using the key in the driver's door instead.
 The car alarm may not have been activated and you should get in touch with an authorized Saab dealer.